 Unfortunately this can be a costly procedure and apart from the initial cost of purchase, there are other costs to be aware of.
 The purchaser generally pays for lifting out and relaunch, pressure washing, storage ashore whilst survey take place, mast dropping if that is to be comprehensively inspected and of course the survey.
 Some co-operative owners may be persuaded to pay some costs if the boat is due to be stored ashore soon for instance, or cleaned off antifoul, but do not expect this from the majority of sellers.
 Don't forget the mooring.
 From swinging moorings to mud berths to marinas A few hundred to a few thousands of pounds

-Start off with an open mind and don't discount anything until you have seen it.
-Set yourself a minimum and maximum length and most likely the keel type if it is a sailing boat.
 Sometimes being too rigid on wanting a particular class leaves vessels that could ultimately be far better than ever expected.
 Spend as much time as possible in boat yards and Marinas going aboard and looking at as many different boats as you are able to.
-Eventually you will find a boat that you really like and, the chances are it would be very different to the boat you thought you would like at the outset if it is your first boat

 Visit the boat at least twice over two different occasions.
 The first visit becomes focused on the amount of room the vessel has, the type of accommodation, the design, etc. The second visit you'll find you become more focused on the condition and structure which, ultimately is the more important focus.
-You will see things that you haven't noticed before which will be important.
-If you e-mail me I will send you a survey template for the type of vessel you are looking at, this will give you a guided structure of what to look at and, ultimately will help you make sure you don't miss sections of the vessel
+You will see things that you had not noticed before which will be important.
+If you email me I will send you a survey template for the type of vessel you are looking at, this will give you a guided structure of what to look at and, ultimately will help you make sure you don't miss important sections of the vessel

-The usual problem when coming home from a visit to a boat that you are intending to buy is remembering that you did not look at a particular section of the vessel.
+The usual problem when coming home from a visit to a boat that you are intending to buy is suddenly remembering that you did not look at a particular section of the vessel.

 If she still feels right on the second visit then that is the time to make an offer.
 Most offers are made subject to survey.
 If a broker is involved they will require a 10% deposit before allowing survey to commence.